FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base
 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base
-##### ethip4-ip4scale20k
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
-##### ethip4-ip4scale200k
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale200k
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale200k
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale200k
-##### ethip4-ip4scale2m
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale2m
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale2m
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4scale2m
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base
-##### ethip4-ip4scale2m
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m
 ## ./ip4_tunnels
 ### intel-xxv710
 #### avf